MarkPearlCoZa/Blog_General/_posts/2016-05-06-Team-Tourism.md

 #### How does it work? ####

 A person visits a team for a period of time.
 During the visit they learn by participation.
-This means you join the team, you pair or mob with others, attend stand up, attend retro, etc.
+This means the tourist joins the team, pairs or mobs with others, attends stand up, attends retro, etc.

 #### Why is this a better way? ####

-Open cross pollination at a fraction of the price with no bias - nobody is selling you anything - you get to see exactly what and how a different team handles things.
+Open cross pollination at a fraction of the price with no bias - nobody is selling you anything - you get to see exactly what and how a different team handles things which sparks ideas for your own team.

 ---------------------------------------------------------------------------------------

 ### Practical Implementation ###

-At a conceptual level I there is a compelling argument for team tourism - I've put together a few suggestions below that I've found  help make it effective...
+At a conceptual level there is a compelling argument for team tourism - how to practically implement it varies.
+To help, I've put together a few suggestions from my own experiences that I've found  help make it effective...

 #### How long should a tourist visit? ####